quickrworld/readables/README.md

     - `node server`

 * In another terminal window, start the frontend app.
-    - change your working directory to the installation directory installdir.
-For example, if you created installdir in your home directory
+    - change your working directory to the installation directory `installdir`.
+For example, if you created `installdir` in your home directory
         - `cd ~/installdir`
     - `cd readables/frontend`
     - `npm install`